Murder of Yasuko Watanabe: Investigation

 In June 2012, the retrial was ordered by the Tokyo High Court in the face of new evidence that emerged the previous year.
 Swabs of semen recovered from inside the victim's body, which the prosecution claimed were too small a sample to analyze using existing technologies at the time, finally underwent DNA testing in July 2011, and ruled out Mainali as its source.
 The semen's DNA matched a piece of body hair (pubic hair) from the crime scene already established to be from an individual other than Mainali.
 The DNA was further matched to the blood stain on the Burberry coat the victim was wearing, and the saliva found on the victim's chest.
 The saliva on her breast was already known to be of O type blood (Mainali is type B), and the prosecution knew it did not match Mainali, but did not present the evidence at trial, and withheld it from the defense attorneys until September 2011.

 Japan does not have an equivalent of Brady disclosure rules as in the US, which would have made failure to disclose salient evidence to the defense censurable as prosecutorial misconduct.
-In 2005, the Supreme Prosecutor's Office revised its Code of Criminal Procedure requiring prosecutors to present a list of evidence gathered.
-But the revised code carries no penalties for violations thus offering little deterrent to prosecutors who may choose to withhold evidence.
+In 2005, the High Public Prosecutors Office revised its Code of Criminal Procedure requiring prosecutors to present a list of evidence gathered.
+But the revised code carries no penalties for violations, thus offering little deterrent to prosecutors who may choose to withhold evidence.

 Mainali was released shortly after a retrial was granted, but was quickly deported to Nepal by Japanese immigration authorities for his previous visa violation.
 In November 2012, he was formally acquitted of the crime.